kirame09/sparkpost-api-documentation/services/suppression-list.md

 In addition to the customer-specific exclusion list, Message Systems maintains a global suppression list across all customers.

 **Note: SparkPost supports a suppression list of up to 1,000,000 entries.
-It is a good idea to periodically update your own recipient database with recent suppression list entries and then purge the list in SparkPost.**
+In spite of this, it is a good idea to periodically update your own database with recent suppressions and then purge the list in SparkPost.**

 ## Using Postman